The previous post was about how to classify bounded contexts as core, generic or supportive.

 - Because it’s an API that is directly used by some customers that don’t want to change it

-- Because it is a core functional area and we constantly make sure it keeps the decision power.
+- Because it is a core bounded context and we constantly make sure it keeps the decision power.

 - Suppose the code is the big boss’s own baby, because he wrote it a long time ago.
-He might always grant more priority to this area!
+He might always grant more priority to this bounded context!
 See Alberto Brandolini’s post about the Dungeon Master for more details.

 - Suppose there is a big customer who weights 30% of yearly revenues.
 The features of the systems his business relies on might get more decision power!

-Obviously, some of these reasons are good, while others are bad… If your core area does not have the power, you are in trouble.
+Obviously, some of these reasons are good, while others are bad… If your core contexts does not have the power, you are in trouble.

 An activity to identify upstream-downstream

 To teach this notion, I use this simple activity.
 Start by quickly introducing the concept.
 Present the poster, and ask attendees where post-it-X should be.
 I also ask where it often falls in their current system.
 It’s often enlightening for people to understand the flaws in their current system.
 I’ve seen people realize why they suffer so much from their legacy with this activity.

 Developers often first misinterpret this with code dependencies.
 It’s a good idea to clarify that these 2 concepts don’t necessarily map to one-another.
 For example, your API might not depend on customer code.
 Unfortunately if your “Top Customer” does not want to migrate to a new version, you’re stuck!

 The next step is to ask the group to find relationships between contexts.
 Every time they spot a relationship, ask them which bounded context should be upstream.
 It’s usually obvious.
 We want core contexts to be upstream.
 Deduce which contexts should be upstream from the core / supportive / generic classification.